 Security for costs

-If a respondent is concerned that the claimant, if unsuccessful, will be unable to pay the costs of arbitration, the respondent may wish to consider if it has an interest in making an application for security for costs.
+If a respondent is concerned that the claimant, if unsuccessful, will be unable to pay the costs of arbitration, the respondent may wish to consider whether it has an interest in making an application for security for costs.
 The parties and tribunal can consider at that time whether additional information from the claimant is necessary for such an application and, if so, when it should be provided.

 Administrative services and use of tribunal secretary

-In ad hoc arbitrations it may be useful to discuss at the initial hearing and establish in the first procedural order communications protocols for administrative matters such as tribunal compensation and the amount and management of cost deposits.
+In ad hoc arbitrations, it may be useful to discuss at the initial hearing, and establish in the first procedural order, communications protocols for administrative matters such as tribunal compensation and the amount and management of cost deposits.
 Often, ad hoc tribunals will seek agreement of the parties to use an arbitral institution for these services.

 Also, the initial hearing is a good opportunity for the tribunal to inform the parties if it wishes to use a secretary.
-If the tribunal is proceeding under rules of an arbitral institution, or if an institution is providing administrative services in an ad hoc case, it may be useful for the parties to advise the arbitral institution, rather than the tribunal, of any concerns the parties may have to the use of a tribunal secretary (e.g., regarding secretarial duties or compensation), to permit counsel to provide views on these issues without attribution.
+If the tribunal is proceeding under the rules of an arbitral institution, or if an institution is providing administrative services in an ad hoc case, it may be useful for the parties to advise the arbitral institution, rather than the tribunal, of any concerns the parties may have regarding the use of a tribunal secretary (e.g., secretarial duties or compensation), to permit counsel to provide views on these issues without attribution.